JungKoo Kang

 Do you have family in Korea?

-My parents had eight children, and my seven brothers and sisters are all still in Korea.
+My parents had eight children, and my seven siblings are all still in Korea.
 I’m the only one in America.

 Are you still in contact with them?

 Yes, of course.
-I call them often, and I visit them in Korea every three or four years.
+I call my siblings often, and I visit them in Korea every three or four years.

 What are some of the differences you see between Korea and America?

-There are a lot of cultural differences.
+There are many cultural differences.
 I think the U.S. is more utilitarian, and Korea focuses more on quality of life.
 For example, in Korea, even if you’re struggling financially, you have to carry around luxury items.
 In the U.S., you can be in public in work clothes.

 Do you think there’s anything America can learn from Korea?

 I think Korean people can learn from Americans.
-Korea’s formality culture is big, and saving face is very important, but there isn’t much of that in the U.S. The U.S. can also learn more about filial piety and emphasis on family from Korea, as I don’t see much of it here and individual life is so prioritized in the U.S. I think that’s one of the biggest differences between the two nations.
+Korea’s formality culture is big, and saving face is very important, but there isn’t much of that in the United States.
+America can also learn more about filial piety and emphasis on family from Korea, as I don’t see much of it here, and individual life is so prioritized in the U.S. I think that’s one of the biggest differences between the two nations.

 During COVID-19, was there anyone you knew who suffered from loneliness or depression?

 There were a lot of people who faced depression, and about five or six people I knew passed away from COVID-19 or old age.
 I did struggle with depression a bit, only staying home to watch TV or the news.
-Now that COVID-19 has improved slightly, I believe I need to help elders, so I started the sightseeing program.
+Now that COVID-19 has improved slightly, I wanted to help other elders, so I started the sightseeing program.
 The Hanmi Silver Club now has permits to travel, and we are going on our third trip soon.

 Are all the Korean American organizations currently helping families?

 Many groups are helping the Korean community.
-However, there are some groups that are using COVID-19 to gain profit, and that bothers me.
+However, some groups are using COVID-19 to gain profit, and that bothers me.

 Are you doing anything for the Thanksgiving holiday?

 In the past, churches and other religious organizations hosted Thanksgiving events.
-Since Thanksgiving Day falls on a weekday, we will mostly spend it together as a family.
+Since Thanksgiving Day falls on a weekday, we will spend most of it together as a family.
 Most people celebrate Thanksgiving by having family gatherings, and I’ll be meeting with family as well.

 Korea holds Chuseok (Korean Thanksgiving) events, but does Koreatown also do that?

 There are usually events on Thanksgiving.
-There are also a couple of events for the upcoming Christmas and New Year’s seasons.
-Some people are getting ready for celebrations and travel as well.
+There are also a couple of events for the upcoming Christmas and New Year season.
+Some people are getting ready for celebrations and travel.
 In Korea, there is Chuseok in August of the lunar calendar, which is essentially the same as Thanksgiving in the United States.
-While some Koreans used to celebrate both Thanksgiving and Chuseok, this practice is now fading.
+While some Koreans used to celebrate both, this practice is now fading.

 You mentioned a third trip hosted by the Hanmi Silver Club.
 Where will you guys be heading?

-Even though COVID-19 created a difficult year for everyone, we will be celebrating the holiday season and finishing the year to start the new year with a new heart.
-To commemorate these events, the club planned a trip to Las Vegas to start off the new year.
-We’ll also be visiting the hot springs, viewing the night sky, and being among the trees.
+Even though COVID-19 made for a challenging year for everyone, we will be celebrating the holiday season and finishing the year to start the new year with a new heart.
+To commemorate these events, the club planned a trip to Las Vegas to ring in the new year.
+We’ll also be visiting the hot springs, stargazing, and being surrounded by nature.

 Are there differences between the current and past eldercare systems?

-The benefits change little by little every year.
-It may be difficult for elders to adapt to some changes, but now I think everyone has adjusted.
+The benefits change little by little each year.
+It may be difficult for elders to adapt to some changes, but I think everyone has adjusted now.

-Is there anything that can be changed to benefit the elders?
+Is there anything that could be different to benefit elders?

-Are there any big differences between the eldercare systems in Korea and the U.S.?
+Are there any significant differences between the eldercare systems in Korea and the United States?

-I don’t exactly know because I don’t live in Korea, but I think the system is set up well in the U.S. I have heard on the news that Korea’s medical system has developed and is even better than the U.S., but I don’t know the exact details.
+I’m unsure because I don’t live in Korea, but I think the system is set up well in America.
+I have heard on the news that Korea’s medical system has developed and is even better than here, but I don’t know the exact details.

-Is there anything the government should have done or changed to help people throughout COVID-19?
+Is there anything the government should have done or changed to help people during the COVID-19 pandemic?

 I’m not sure, but I think it’s better to follow what the government tells you to do.
-If we quarantine too much, the economy becomes a problem.
-We should think about the economy and do as the government says.
+If we quarantine too much, the economy will suffer.
+We should think about the economy and follow the government's guidelines.